 - Contact your advisor - Ensure your beneficiary designations and will produce the intended tax consequences on death for your RRSPs and/or RRIFs - Review your estate plan, including your RRSPs and/or RRIFs with a tax or legal advisor

-&lt;sup>7 The Québec equivalent to the T2019 is the TP930.
-The Québec equivalent to the T1090 is the TP961.8.
+6 The Québec equivalent to the T2019 is the TP930.
+7 The Québec equivalent to the T1090 is the TP961.8.